oddbird/oddleventy/content/blog/2026/anchor-overflow.md

 alignment.

-Currently, you can't specify an overflow alignment keyword without also specifying the alignment, but there's a [CSSWG issue](https://github.com/w3c/csswg-drafts/issues/12920) to allow that.
+Currently, you can't specify an overflow alignment keyword without also specifying the alignment.
 I also think it would be useful to add a keyword for the default behavior, so it could be set like `safe` and `unsafe`, and potentially add a keyword like `safe-end` that would overflow on the start, but not the end.